iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> The journey, not the destination matters.
+> Act the way you want to be and soon you'll be the way you act.
 >
-> — T.S.
-Eliot
+> — Les Brown

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->